ssh2457/Algorithms-and-Data-structures-practice/README.md

 # Algorithms-and-Data-structures-practice
-This is for practicing algorithms and data structures in c++
+This is for practicing algorithms and data structures in c++.

+Week1: Implement array, stack, queue, linked list and hash.